stasm/webapp-langpacks/webapp-langpacks.markdown

 store the list of languages available for the given app, and the app protocol handler to redirect l10n resource IO to langpacks, if necessary.

-In this first version of the spec, we propose that langpacks be certified apps installed by partners to configure and easily extend language coverage of Firefox OS builds without having to rebuild the entire system.
-This also allows the first implementation to ignore version checking.
-In the future versions of the spec we plan to lift the certification restriction and allow langpacks to be privileged apps installed from the marketplace by the user.
-For this reason, the current spec includes versioning data.
+This proposal relies on new native API methods which provide a way to query the platform for any additional languages available for the current app as well as to fetch resources provided by other apps for the current app.

-(In the following examples we use the Settings app to illustrate the design.)
+(In the following examples we use the Email app to illustrate the design.)

 App's HTML